ioccc-src/winner/2019/ciura/README.md

 Speaking of jumping, can you rewrite the code to remote all of the goto jumps in this code?

-There is an alternate version of this code that flushes stdout after writing a newline.
-See the Author's comments for more information.

-To compile this alternate version:

-    make alt

-Use `prog.alt` as you would `prog` above.

 ## Author's comments:
 ### What is this? <a name="wit"></a>